Yozey/Hair-Segmentation-in-the-wild/index.md

 ### Challenge
 * **Human Hair Segmentation In The Wild:** Perform hair segmentation in an unconstrained view without any explicit prior face/head-shoulder detection.
-* **A problem in practical application:** Cluttered Background disturbs deep CNN segmentation especially when the dataset is small, which brings spurious detections.
+* **A problem in practical application:** Cluttered Background disturbs deep CNN segmentation especially when the dataset is small, which brings **spurious detections** such as:

 ![Spurious Detection](/Spurious.png){:height="70%" width="70%"}